 Cloud revolution has brought a wide variety of changes in the way information and technology assets are managed by businesses or users all around the Internet.
 Information Storage corresponds to one of these information technology assets and it is one of the main concerns from users who want to keep their particular information safe and always available in the cloud, but also they want, of course, a cost-effective solution that allows them to keep expenses for storage services just in control.
-Here’s where AWS Simple Storage Service (AWS S3) results as the best option for storing information on the cloud at reasonable monthly prices.
+Here’s where AWS S3 Pricing (AWS S3) results as the best option for storing information on the cloud at reasonable monthly prices.

 But, regardless AWS S3 is one of the top level storage services preferred by digital businesses, it is sometimes a tricky element when talking about its storage pricing and the best approaches for keeping it as a cost-effective solution.